holoviz/panel/doc/tutorials/basic/layouts.md

 ```

 :::{note}
-To learn in detail how a layout like `Column` works you should refer to its *reference guide*.
+To understand in detail how a layout like `Column` works, please refer to its *reference guide*.
 :::

-Click [this link](../../reference/layouts/Column.ipynb) to the `Column` Reference Guide and spend a few minutes to familiarize your self with its organisation and content.
+Click [this link](../../reference/layouts/Column.ipynb) to access the `Column` Reference Guide, and take a few minutes to familiarize yourself with its organization and content.

 It should look like